sylhare/sylhare.github.io/_posts/2020/2020-06-10-Advanced-node-network-graph-d3.md

 }
 ```

-We have a div with id _d3NodeUpdate_ and inside we select all of the circle,
+We have a div with id _d3NodeUpdate_ and inside we select all the circle,
 then we apply the change.
 We call _updateNodes()_ every 2sec to update them.

 ### Force update